You should start with your family doctor or a general practitioner. However, he or she might refer you to an infertility specialist.

 Some basic questions to ask your doctor include:

-- What do you suspect may be causing my low sperm count?
+- What do you suspect might be causing my low sperm count?

 - Other than the most likely cause, what are other possible reasons my partner and I haven't been able to conceive a child?